scott-robbins/Learning/Device/README.md

 };
 ```

+### Framebuffer Resolution
+Frame buffer resolution is modified using fbset.
+According to linux documentation "Its main usage is to change the current video mode, e.g. during boot up in one of your /etc/rc.* or /etc/init.d/* files."

+Fbset uses a video mode database stored in a configuration file, so you can easily add your own modes and refer to them with a simple identifier.

 ### Framebuffer Format
 According to the Linux API the format of framebuffer image data is changed when programs "set the fb_var_screeninfo bits_per_pixel field to the desired frame buffer depth.
 Values up to 8 will usually map to monochrome, grayscale or pseudocolor visuals, although this is not required."[1]